randoneering/randoneering/README.md

 ## Oh!
 Hey!
 I didn't see you there... 🤘🏻🧘🏻‍♂️🏳️‍🌈

 My name is Justin (Randoneering TM)!
-I have too many hobbies, love the outdoors, homelabbing, constantly tinkering, and a family man.
+I have too many hobbies, love the outdoors, preaching the good word about opensource, homelabbing, constantly tinkering, and a family man.

-Currently, I am a Senior Database Engineer (DBRE) working for RxBenefits, Inc.
+Currently, I am a Senior Database Engineer working for RxBenefits, Inc.

 ## Website:
 https://randoneering.tech/